Bumblebee - Miss Otter/Miss Kinrade

 The school day begins at 8.45am and finishes at 3.15pm.
-Teachers will be available before and after school, so please approach us with any questions or concerns.
+Teachers will be available before and after school, so please approach us or email with any questions or concerns.
 Appointments can be made if a longer discussion is required.
 Please support us by arriving punctually and encouraging your child to come into school independently.

 - Setting aside a quiet and special time to read together every day

 - Re-reading stories to build up their confidence, fluency and enjoyment